Opinion | Shutting the public out of the Capitol is the wrong way to safeguard our democracy

-“In my experience, I do not believe there was any preparations that would have allowed for an open campus in which lawful protesters could exercise their First Amendment right to free speech and at the same time prevented the attack on Capitol grounds that day,” acting chief Yogananda D. Pittman told a closed session of the House Appropriations Committee on Tuesday, according to a prepared statement of her remarks obtained by The Post.
+“In my experience, I do not believe there was any preparations that would have allowed for an open campus in which lawful protesters could exercise their First Amendment right to free speech and at the same time prevented the attack on Capitol grounds that day,” acting chief Yogananda D. Pittman said in a closed session of the House Appropriations Committee on Tuesday, according to a prepared statement of her remarks obtained by The Post.
 Removing any doubt about her desire to fence off public areas of the Capitol grounds, the acting chief on Thursday issued a statement in which she “unequivocally” endorsed increases to the physical security infrastructure, including permanent fencing.

 No surprise that the agency charged with ensuring the safety of the Capitol would push for restrictions to keep the public out.
 That would certainly make its job easier.
-But members of Congress need to recognize the costs — to Washington and to the country’s democracy — to turn the Capitol into a fenced and armed fortress.
-Congress should not allow the seditious actions of hooligans be an excuse for closing off even more public space in the capital city.
+But members of Congress need to recognize the costs — to Washington and to the country’s democracy — of turning the Capitol into a fenced and armed fortress.
+Congress should not allow the seditious actions of hooligans to be an excuse for closing off even more public space in the capital city.

 Over time — after Oklahoma City, after 9/11 — the Capitol has become less and less accessible to the public.
 Roads closed in the name of security became parking perks for Hill staff.
 Tourists must navigate a maze of security checkpoints.
 D.C. residents walking or biking on the public grounds have become accustomed to sometimes demeaning treatment from police.
 It took an act of Congress to tell the Capitol Police it was okay for children to sled on a slope of the Capitol grounds.